 Caterpillar alone sells more than 15 different marinized diesel engines.
 John Deere also configures most of its farm implement engines for ocean-going use.
 Cummins partners with MerCruiser (on engines less than 15.0L) to offer its inline diesel engines for boats, and it seems like nearly every boat we've seen has a Cummins Onan generator.
 It would be fair to say that, in most cases, a diesel engine manufacturer will prove out a new engine architecture in heavy-duty trucks first.
 And then once all the bugs are worked out, that engine will be upgraded to handle the rigors of marine use.
 Manufacturers can also use the marine industry to extend the lifespan of an engine, because after it's no longer cost-effective to upgrade an engine to the latest on-highway emissions standards, boat builders can still install them (due to slightly less restrictive emissions laws and get a proven diesel package).

 GALE BANKS, LAND AND SEA

-In 2002, Banks developed a 5.9L Cummins engine fitted with twin turbos, an air-to-water intercooler, and a compacted·graphite iron block for a SEAL Team fast-attack boat.
+In 2002, Banks developed a 5.9L Cummins engine fitted with twin turbos, an air-to-water intercooler, and a compacted·graphite iron block.
 This 700hp marine engine was built at the same time as Banks' Bonneville-record-setting Cummins-powered Dodge Dakota.
-The technology sharing between the landspeed racing program and the marine engine developed for the SEAL Team led to performance parts like the Banks Big Hoss intake manifold for the common-rail Cummins.
+The technology sharing between the landspeed racing program and the marine engine led to performance parts like the Banks Big Hoss intake manifold for the common-rail Cummins.